Killing of Anastasio Hernández-Rojas

-Anastasio Hernandez Rojas was killed by border patrol officers in May 2010.
+Anastasio Hernández-Rojas was killed by United States Customs and Border Protection officers on May 28, 2010.
 He was handcuffed and beaten and tased multiple times until he died from a heart attack.
 The controversial death of Hernández-Rojas occurred after a US border deportation dispute involving federal agent use of taser(s), and alleged excessive force has caused a demand by the Mexican government for a thorough investigation.
 A national newspaper in Mexico, El Universal, claimed that up to 20 US federal border agents beat Mr. Hernández Rojas in the presence of various witnesses while he pleaded for mercy.

 According to a report by the American Civil Liberties Union (ACLU), the San Diego coroner's office recorded in addition to a heart attack: “several loose teeth; bruising to his chest, stomach, hips, knees, back, lips, head, and eyelids; five broken ribs; and a damaged spine”, and classified Anastasio's death as a homicide.
 A U.S. Justice Department announcement on November 6, 2015, of decision to clear the federal agents involved in the death sparked a protest demonstration involving several hundred people.

 Anastacio Hernández came to the United States when he was 15, lived there until he was 42 years old as an undocumented immigrant.
 He had five children with his common-law wife, María Puga.
 He was deported to Mexico following an arrest in May 2010 by the San Diego Police, for attempting to "shoplift steak and tequila from a grocery store."
 During a failed attempt to reunite with his family in San Diego later in the same year, Hernández was caught by border agents at the San Ysidro Port of Entry.
-According to an investigation by the U.S. Justice Department, during the apprehension, Hernández-Rojas began grappling with the two U.S. Border Patrol agents who apprehended him once they removed his handcuffs; Hernández-Rojas then resisted their attempts to restrain him.
+According to an investigation by the U.S. Justice Department, not independently verified, during the apprehension, Hernández-Rojas began grappling with the two U.S. Border Patrol agents who apprehended him once they removed his handcuffs; Hernández-Rojas then resisted their attempts to restrain him.
 Two Immigrants and Customs Enforcement Agents, as well as another U.S. Border Patrol Agent joined the resultant struggle and struck Hernández-Rojas several times with their batons.
-Once re-secured in handcuffs, Hernández-Rojas continued to struggle and kick at the arresting agents.
+Once re-secured in handcuffs, Hernández-Rojas continued to struggle and kick at the arresting agents--again this is the government's view only.